Staff & Board Members

 Chloe Lajoie is an outdoor enthusiast who has been studying and practicing Environmental Stewardship since 2009.
 She attended Nipissing University and graduated with an Honours Degree in Environmental Biology and Technology.
 As part of her program, she also attended Canadore College and completed the Environmental Technician – Protection and Compliance Program.
 While completing her studies, Chloe was able to take part in the Undergraduate Research Conference in 2013, presenting her thesis on the effects of Forest Tent Caterpillar outbreaks on Trembling Aspen.
 In the past, she has worked at Ferguson Forest Centre and Lake Superior Provincial Park.

-Chloe joined the team at Watersheds Canada in 2015 as a Stewardship Program Assistant and is now managing our Natural Edge Program, working with landowners to create resilient shorelands to better withstand the impacts of climate change.
+Chloe joined the team at Watersheds Canada in 2015 as a Stewardship Program Assistant and now manages The Natural Edge and oversees the growth of Watersheds Canada’s other programs.
+Her passion is working with landowners to create resilient shorelands to better withstand the impacts of climate change.
 In her spare time, Chloe can be found having fun with family and friends, camping, kayaking, fishing, hiking, and trying out tasty new recipes!

 Monica Seidel